CBetterYT/IntroCpp/README.md

 # IntroCpp
-This is a repository for all source code used in my videos
+This is a repository for all source code used in my videos.
+Feel free to use the code examples here.